HinoByte/boylernaya/README.md

 ## Getting Started

-This project is a simple sample application with Data mapper pattern and Table Module pattern
+This project is a simple application with Data mapper pattern and Table Module pattern